sas032/CustomerChurn/README.md

 # Customer Churn

+## THIS PROJECT WAS DEVELOPED AS A TUTORIAL/LEARNING EXCERCISE

 This is a basic customer churn analysis project with a telecom indutry kaggle dataset.
 The project serves as an API using flask and renders an output over a web application.

 ## Installation